Updates related to COVID-19

 - Animal Brigade service club is suspended.

-- School for Dogs is suspended.
+- School for Dogs is open.
+New drop-off and pick-up procedures are in place.

 Susan M. Markel Veterinary Hospital